hkamran80/playlist_duplicator/README.md

 1. Go to the [Spotify developer dashboard](https://developer.spotify.com/dashboard/applications) and create an application
     - Copy the client ID and secret
-    - Click `Edit Settings` and `http://localhost:8080/callback` to the "Redirect URIs" section
+    - Click "Edit Settings" and `http://localhost:8080/callback` to the "Redirect URIs" section
 2. Set the `SPOTIFY_ID` and `SPOTIFY_SECRET` environment variables with the client ID and secret respectively
 3. Set the `SPOTIFY_PLAYLIST_ID` environment variable with the playlist ID of the playlist you want to duplicate
     - This should just be the ID itself